getreu/tp-note/docs/source/tpnote--manual.md

 ## Linux file manager configuration

-To simplify the configuration we first place the binary _Tp-Note_ in our `$PATH`:
+To simplify the configuration, we first place the binary _Tp-Note_ in our `$PATH`:

 ```sh